Home » Substitutes » Best Substitute For White Wine Vinegar

 Cooking Tip:

-Combine ¾ tablespoon white vinegar, ¼ tablespoon water, and a pinch of sugar as a replacement for one tablespoon of white wine vinegar.
+Combine ¾ tablespoon white vinegar, ¼ tablespoon water, and a pinch of sugar.
+This mixture will replace one tablespoon of white wine vinegar.

 FAQs